← Back to Blog

 This month · new Must-Do findings

-SPO-004 3 new Anyone links on sensitivity-labelled libraries
+SPO-004 3 new Anyone links on sensitivity-labeled libraries

 TEAM-007 2 new teams created without owners